 Made with mapchart.net.

 I've also been logging all of the New York City subway stations that I've entered or exited.
 These aren't ones that I've traveled through, only where I actually went in or out of the station.
-I recently logged my 100th stop, as indicated by the yellow circles.
+I never go out of my way to log a new stop.
+I trust Google, or I let someone I'm with direct.
+I recently logged my 150th stop, as indicated by the yellow circles.
 The little plus marks are different stations that are connected underground.
 Some things to notice: There is an inconsistency that the data alone do not show.
-At some places I go often, I only visit a single stop, and at some places I visit only occasionally, I happen to have used several different stops.
+At some places I go often, I typically only visit a single stop, like the 86th St 4/5/6.
+Some places I visit only occasionally, I happen to have used several different stops, like in Astoria, Queens.

 Over my two years in Rochester, biking became a hobby of mine, and traveling the Erie Canal was my favorite route.
 In my final summer, I completed a 100 mile day trip out to Middleport, NY on a fairly old, heavy, hybrid bicycle.
 I completed it in about 10 hours and collected some stats on my progress using the Tasker app.
 One fun thing I was able to do was mount my phone on the handlebars and discreetly take pictures of myself every 15 minutes.
 The thing that stands out most to me from these pictures is the deterioration of my mood as the time drudges on.
 I brought my bike to NYC, and sometimes ride around the city.
 I once completed a loop around the Manhattan island, which was more unpleasant than planned because of the constant stop-go.
 I also took my first real spill - a pothole on Flatbush Ave sent my flying over my handlebars, but I was lucky enough to walk away with just a shoulder sprain.
 I also really enjoy intramural sports.
 I've played on various softball, volleyball, and kickball teams.
 As far as spectator sports go, my favorites are football and college hockey.
 Seeing Union College win the NCAA Divison I Men's Hockey Championship in April 2014 was an incredible experience and was such a proud moment for the student body and alumni base.